-This is normal behavior as our brains do not really like new stuff, especially if it means using extra resources.
+This is normal behavior as our brain does not really like new stuff, especially if it means using extra resources.
 In a couple of weeks doing this, you will notice that running and singing at the same time doesn’t make you feel miserable, instead, it makes you feel more confident and even liberated.

 Increasing your energy levels can be difficult, especially as we spend most of our days sitting down.
 The problem with energy is that your body needs a very good reason to increase your energy levels, it won’t do it just for you to sit and watch Netflix as it would be pointless.
 Most people have such bad daily routines that their energy levels are always down, and you probably know a couple of people like this as they tend to give off a strange vibe or feeling.

 Running takes a lot of energy, this is why you are feeling so tired after the first couple of runs.
 But with time your body gets used to running and it will raise your energy levels through the day, as it will be prepared to run at a moment’s notice.
 This is why it is extremely important to go for runs in a consistent way, once in a while won’t do it.